Project of contribution to IDEMIA Public Security France

 Therefore, there is a clear need to be able to easily replace one post-quantum algorithm with another, or at least be able to increase the size of the keys used.
 Identity management systems need to be modular and adaptable, so we can update them after their deployment.
 Only then will they be future-proof.

 Today, most systems rely on pre-quantum cryptography and could remain in operation for decades.
 There is a need for a seamless transition to post-quantum cryptography while ensuring current systems stay compatible with the newly deployed PQC systems.
-Hybrid cryptography integrates both pre-quantum and PQC algorithms simultaneously, allowing pre-quantum systems to function alongside PQC.
+Integrating both pre-quantum and post-quantum algorithms simultaneously on a system will allow pre-quantum systems to function alongside post-quantum ones and maintain interoperability during the transition to PQC.
 For example, a citizen with a quantum-safe electronic passport should be able to cross the borders of countries that have not yet implemented quantum-safe border systems, and vice versa.

 Furthermore, all experts are very clear that this journey of preparation for the post-quantum era is a long and complex one.
 Therefore, creating a detailed risk mitigation plan that prioritizes the most critical assets first is key to ensuring scarce resources are used where needed.